astronomer/docs/software/export-task-logs.md

 ### Create an Elastic Deployment and endpoint

-1. In your browser, go to https://cloud.elastic.co/ and create a new Deployment.
+1. In your browser, go to `https://cloud.elastic.co/` and create a new Elastic deployment.
 See [Create a deployment](https://www.elastic.co/guide/en/cloud/current/ec-create-deployment.html#ec-create-deployment).
 2. Copy and save your deployment credentials when the **Save the deployment credentials** screen appears.
 3. On the Elastic dashboard, click the **Gear** icon for your Deployment.
   ![Elastic Gear icon location](/img/docs/elasticsearch-gear-icon.png)